tito-arch/jobs-international/README.md

-This project was bootstrapped using create react app.
+This project was bootstrapped using Next JS.